 - "Gaffer tape!
 Always take this.
 I've repaired tent flysheets, splinted broken poles, mended cooking utensils with this stuff!" - Marie

 - "Make sure you pack a dustpan and brush and kitchen roll to try and put your tent down dry and clean ready for the next time.
 Too much hassle to hang it over the line when you get home!!!" - Alex H

 - "Enjoy yourself.
 Rain or shine.
 It's an adventure!!!" - Rob D

 DO remember that all campers are different and that while tips can help out, they may not apply to what makes your trip as enjoyable as possible.
 Prepare for a lot of trial and error, as with anything - practice makes perfect.

 If correctly looked after, your tent will last for many trips.
-Caring for your tent means ensuring it is packed away dry and securely.
+Caring for your tent means ensuring it is packed away clean and dry.
 Prolonging the life of your tent may also include having reproof it to ensure it remains waterproof.
-This information and more can be found in our guide to caring for your tent, below:

 How to Care for Your Tent